 Building a new product or feature isn't an easy task, and having it succeed in a marketplace is even more of a challenge.
 Enter: the Scrum product owner.

-Being proactive in your approach to product development is a great way to avoid this setback.
-Good products fulfill the needs of the consumer, so it's important to dedicate an employee to represent the voice of your customer.
-Hiring a Scrum product owner is a great way to create this focus on solving for the customer during the development process.
+Good products fulfill the needs of the consumer, right?
+So it's important to dedicate an employee to represent the voice of your customer.

 Scrum Product Owner

-The Scrum product owner is the leader in charge of creating the concept for a new product or feature.
+What is a Scrum product owner?
+This person is the product lead in charge of creating the concept for a new product or feature.
 Using marketplace data and customer feedback, they guide product management teams throughout the development stages.
 Scrum product owners ensure that the result of a project achieves the goal outlined in the original design.

 Why You Need a Scrum Product Owner

 Voice of the Customer